pSpitzner/beets-flask/README.md

 Major things that are planned:

--   Better library view, improved cover handling and audio preview.
+-   Better library view, audio preview, and actions.
--   Push the image to dockerhub
--   Mobile friendly (started)
+-   Rewrite for async backend (quart)

 # Developing